looopka/etna/docs/source/internal_datasets.rst

 academics, who had used them in previous tourism forecasting studies.
 Each frequency mode has its own specific prediction horizon: 4 for yearly, 8 for quarterly, 24 for monthly.

 Tourism dataset has series ending on different dates.
-As to the specificity of ``TSDataset`` we should add custom dates to make series end on one date.
+As to the specificity of ``TSDataset`` we use integer index to make series end on one timestamp.
 Original dates are added as an exogenous data.
 For example, ``df_exog`` of train dataset has dates for train and test and ``df_exog`` of test dataset has dates only for test.

 Loading names: